2024 European Parliament election in Ireland

-The 2024 European Parliament election in Ireland is the Irish component of the 2024 European Parliament election and was held on Friday, 7 June 2024, the same day as the Irish local elections and Limerick mayoral election.
+The 2024 European Parliament election in Ireland was the Irish component of the 2024 European Parliament election and was held on Friday, 7 June 2024, the same day as the Irish local elections and Limerick mayoral election.

 Electoral system

 Ireland is entitled to 14 MEPs in the Tenth European Parliament.
 They are elected on the electoral system of proportional representation by means of the single transferable vote in three constituencies: